hrshya/Two-good/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- Vite
+- Html
-- React.js
+- CSS
-- Tailwind CSS
+- Javascript